-Each year DBSD students and classes are selected to participate in various competitions.
+Each year DBSD students and classes are selected to participate in various competitions!
+We typically participate in three full studio competitions and offer additional extra competition opportunities for solos/duos/trios/small groups.

 Late consideration for competition teams, performance teams, and extra pieces will be on an individual basis.
 Email Ms. Barb to set up an evaluation.

 Please know that DBSD competition team members must ask for permission before competing with another studio.
-Staff will be able to assess the feasibility; we want our dancers to have opportunities, but need to make sure no conflicts arise.
+Ms. Barb will be able to assess the feasibility; we want our dancers to have opportunities, but need to make sure no conflicts arise.

 *Tap and Hip Hop only dancers are exempt from ballet, Jazz technique requirements are on a per dancer basis.